omidfarhang/omid.dev/content/posts/2010-11-28-days-are-still-going-on-but-how-part1.en.md

 I went and pay that, when I come back, Doctor was there, so I went to his room, Doctor confirmed that I’ve some problem in my liver, got no problem to pass this mission!

-&#8212;To be continued in next post!!
+—To be continued in next post!!
 See you soon!